 Rustemul (roo-STEH-moo) = the Rustem [from resteu, a kind of bolt used in yoking oxen].
 A dance popular in the Danube Plain area of southern Romania (Oltenia, Muntenia).
 It’s a close cousin of the Bulgarian Pajduško, which is popular on the Bulgarian Danube Plain.
 There are MANY Rustemuls in Romanian ethnographic records, though few of them are seen in Romania today.
 The rhythm is what makes Rustemul distinctive – Quick, Slow.
 The overall feeling of the music (and sometimes the dance), is of quick, slow, quick, slow, etc.; like skipping.
 However the relationship between the quick and the slow varies – some slows are slower than others.
 Here’s music for a Rustem (Rustemul is the diminutive form) that starts with 5 beats and a hold, six total.
 When the tilinca (flute, see 5 Romanian Flutes under Music) begins playing, you can feel the quick, slow, quick, slow, rhythm.
 In this case, it’s 1,2,1,2,3,4, or 6 beats – the second twice as long as the first.

-I have yet to find a YouTube example of Romanians dancing a Rustemul off a stage.
+I have yet to find an example of Romanians dancing a Rustemul off of a stage.
 However, there’s a few YouTubes of Romanians performing their dance on a stage, so I’m calling it a 1stGeneration dance.